xatapult/xtpxlib-xoffice/README.md

 ----------

-This component contains pipelines for converting Microsoft Office Word (`.docx`) and Excel (`.xlsx`) files to and from some more manageable XML formats.
+This component contains XProc (1.0 and 3.0) pipelines for converting Microsoft Office Word (`.docx`) and Excel (`.xlsx`) files to and from somewhat more manageable XML formats.

 ## Technical information